DynoCC/Dyno-Custom-Commands/README.md

 > Awesome Custom Commands for Dyno.

-These commands were written by some pretty awesome people, which include our Main and Regluar Helpers, and our founder!
+These commands were written by some pretty awesome people, which include our Main and Regular Helpers, and our founder!

 ## Some of our staff include:
 Founder: [@advaith1](https://github.com/advaith1)